-Enzymes are the proteins composed of hundreds and thousands of amino acids which act as a catalyst.
+Enzymes are proteins composed of hundreds and thousands of amino acids which act as a catalyst.
 Catalysts will accelerate any kind of biochemical reaction.
 Enzymes that act on the molecule is known as substrate and further those substrates are converted into products.

 A German scientist Kuhne first coined the word enzyme in the year 1878.
 Everything related to the enzymes like their catalyst, types, functions, mechanism, and other activities related to the enzymes and their terminologies can be studied in biochemistry.

 Enzymes are mainly involved in various bio-reaction processes (like all the metabolic processes of the cell need enzyme catalysis) in the human body, therefore it is also referred to as the biological catalyst.
-Some of the important functions where the presence of the enzymes are required are, the production of energy in the cells, the process of digestion, production of hormones, and so on.
+Some of the important functions where the presence of the enzymes is required are, the production of energy in the cells, the process of digestion, the production of hormones, and so on.